 * * * * *

 The test order is signed by the Executive Officer or his or her designee.
-The test order must be delivered in person by an ARB enforcement officer or ARB authorized representative to a company representative or sent by registered mail, return receipt requested, to the engine manufacturer's representative who signed the application for certification submitted by the engine manufacturer, pursuant to the requirements of the applicable portions of Title 13, California Code of Regulations, section 2447.
+The test order must be delivered in person by a CARB enforcement officer or CARB authorized representative to a company representative or sent by registered mail, return receipt requested, to the engine manufacturer's representative who signed the application for certification submitted by the engine manufacturer, pursuant to the requirements of the applicable portions of Title 13, California Code of Regulations, section 2447.
 Upon receipt of a test order, the engine manufacturer must comply with all of the provisions of this subsection and instructions in the test order.

 * * * * *